Breastfeeding on Demand

 - Breastfeeding your baby in a sling: Give your baby easy access to your breasts all day.

 - Find support: Get breastfeeding advice from a lactation consultant or an experienced friend or relative.
+Alternatively, opt for a Milkology breastfeeding course and equip yourself with the comprehensive knowledge necessary for a successful breastfeeding experience.

 - Stay at home with your baby for as long as you can.
 Cue feeding is not always possible when returning to work.